imagej/imagej.github.io/_pages/plugins/trackmate/custom-viewers.md

 }
 ```

-## Views must be launched elsewhere.
+## Views must be launched elsewhere

 Starting with version 7, the custom views are not automatically fitted in the TrackMate GUI.
 This means that even after you built them, you will also need to provide a way for the user to launch it from within TrackMate.
 This is also what we do for the other views in TrackMate.
 Right now, you can find the following built-in views in TrackMate: